Ouxsoft/LHTML/README.md

 Method calls to instantiated objects MAY occur in either forward or reverse order depending on the orchestration needs.

 ###### Example
-The following examples demonstrate the two different orders in which Module methods can be executed, forward and reverse.
+The following examples demonstrate the two different orders, forward and reverse, in which Module methods can be called.
+The processor SHOULD make render calls (e.g. onRender) in reverse.
 In this example, the order of module method calls are indicated by process_id attribute.

 Forward - Recursive iterate forward.
 ```lhtml5